bitcoin-core/HWI/README.md

 ./hwi.py enumerate
 ```

-Once the device type and device path is known, issue commands to it like so:
+Once the device type and device path are known, issue commands to it like so:

 ```
 ./hwi.py -t <type> -d <path> <command> <command args>